P&FM SCDF Submission For Flammable Products

 Transportation Of P&FM Scheduled Chemicals And Licence Requirements In Singapore

-The transportation of scheduled chemicals in Singapore is heavily regulated to prevent accidents and minimize environmental impact.
+The transportation of hazardous materials in Singapore is heavily regulated to prevent accidents and minimize environmental impact, and a scheduled chemical may trigger licensing controls regardless of volume, unlike some petroleum and flammable materials thresholds.

 A system is in place, with the NEA providing guidelines on the transportation of hazardous materials, including petroleum and flammable materials (P&FM).